How to tell it's time to replace your subfloor

 4 signs you need to replace your subfloors

 • Musty smell – If a musty or damp smell is coming up from your floors and you can’t detect any damp or mould inside the room, then chances are your subfloors may be compromised with damp.
 This can be structurally unsafe, as your subfloors may be damaged to the point that they’re no longer providing enough support, so this is really important to get investigated.
-Whilst it's unlikely, it might be that the mould is coming from your carpet - in which case, you'll want to have a read of our guide on how to remove mould from your carpet.
+Whilst it's unlikely, it might be that the mould is coming from your carpet.

 • Leaking ceiling – If you have a leaking ceiling, then chances are that something has been compromised on the floor above and this has come through your floor coverings and subfloor.
 As plywood and concrete typically absorb moisture, by the time water has gotten through the ceiling, the materials may be completely saturated, so in addition to a plumber, you’ll want to call a flooring expert to make sure your subfloors on that floor aren’t damaged beyond repair.